 “Holy shit!”
 Said the colonel, cheerful, as if the world wasn’t collapsing around them, and patted his arm enthusiastically.
 “Kurtis fucking Trent!
 The hell are you doing here?”

 As if being at home, the ex-legionnaire strode to the armory, opened the door with a yank, pulled out a FAMAS and started loading it at full speed.

 “I need a helicopter.”
 He said in reply.

 Kendrick blinked, stunned.

 “You’re kidding, right?”
 He ran his hand through his short hair.
-“How many years have passed?
+“How many years has it been?
 Ten, fifteen?”

 “Twenty.”
-He dryly replied, and he slung the Kalashnikov over his shoulder.
-He was dressed in camouflage and had a huge gun holstered under his armpit.
-Then he put again his hand in the closet and began pulling grenades.
+He dryly replied, and he slung the bullpup rifle over his shoulder.
+He was dressed in camouflage and had a huge handgun holstered under his armpit.
+Then he put his hand in the closet again and began pulling out grenades.

 “Twenty years!
 You disappeared without a trace.
-Desertion!
-You could have been executed for that.
 In fact”, he scratched his ear, distracted, “I thought you were dead, actually.
-What have you been into?
+What have you been up to?
 And that haircut?”

-“Can you give me that bloody helicopter or not?”
-Kurtis muttered, still ransacking the ammo closet as if his own.
+“Can you give me that fucking helicopter or not?”
+Kurtis muttered, still ransacking the ammo closet as if it was his own.
 “No time for chit-chat, Matt!”

 “Colonel Kendrick, asshole.”
 Matt pointed the insignia at his jacket, annoyed.
-“I’ve risen pretty much since you went AWOL.
+“I’ve risen pretty much since you vanished.
 And what the hell you think you’re doing?
-You can’t arrive here and steal weapons and transport!”
+You can’t just show up here and steal weapons and transport!”